 Modifications to Plan.
-ADOH may modify this Plan, including its compliance and monitoring provisions, from time to time, or for any other reasons as determined by ADOH: 1) to reflect any changes, additions, deletions, interpretations, or other matters necessary to comply with I.R.C. § 42 or regulations promulgated thereunder; 2) to respond to changes in the market for affordable housing; 3) to insert such provisions clarifying matters or questions arising under this Plan as are necessary or desirable and that are contrary or are inconsistent with this Plan or I.R.C. § 42; or 4) to cure any ambiguity, supply any omission or correct any defect or inconsistent provision with this Plan or I.R.C. § 42.
+ADOH may modify this Plan, including its compliance and monitoring provisions, from time to time, or for any other reasons as determined by ADOH: 1) to reflect any changes, additions, deletions, interpretations or other matters necessary to comply with I.R.C. § 42 or regulations promulgated thereunder; 2) to respond to changes in the market for affordable housing; 3) to insert such provisions clarifying matters or questions arising under this Plan as are necessary or desirable and that are contrary or are inconsistent with this Plan or I.R.C. § 42; or 4) to cure any ambiguity, supply any omission or correct any defect or inconsistent provision with this Plan or I.R.C. § 42.

-QAP Clarifications.
-Between the time that the QAP is issued in its final form and the LIHTC Applications are due ADOH will periodically post written clarifications to the QAP on its website.
+OAP Clarifications.
+Between the time that the QAP is issued in its final form and the LIHTC Applications are due, ADOH will periodically post written clarifications to the QAP on its website.
 The clarifications elaborate on the meaning of the text within the QAP and may sometimes add additional guidance on how to interpret the QAP.
 QAP clarifications are to be considered a part of the QAP.
 Applicants are responsible for checking the clarifications and submitting an Application that is in conformance with the clarifications.
+Requests for clarification must be made in writing via email or letter via US Mail, and will be responded to in the written clarifications to the QAP on its website.
+Clarifications will be posted every Friday, beginning when the QAP is approved by the Governor.
+ADOH will not accept requests for clarification after February 20, 2015 at 12:00 p.m.